zeroae/_dlib_mutex-feedstock/README.md

 Summary: The dlib mutex package.

 We support different variants of darknet:
-`cpu`, which is compiled with CPU/AVX only sppport `cuda`, which is compiled with CUDA;
+`cpu`(default), which is compiled with CPU only sppport `cuda`, which is compiled with CUDA and CPU suppor

 Current build status